-- 2.2 In the junior school, the school uses its own framework to determine attainment, instead of the national framework. - 2.3 At GCSE in the year 2015 performance was above, and in the year 2016 in line with, the national average for maintained schools. - 2.4 In the sixth form, pupils have not yet been entered for A-level examinations. - 2.5 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
+- 2.2 In the junior school, the school uses its own framework to determine attainment, instead of the national framework. - 2.3 At GCSE in the years 2015 and 2016, performance has been above the national average for maintained schools.
+Results in IGCSE English literature and information technology have been higher than worldwide norms with mathematics and the sciences similar to worldwide norms. - 2.4 In the sixth form, A-level results in the years 2015 and 2016 have been above the national average for sixth formers in maintained schools. - 2.5 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
 The teaching enables pupils to make good progress, encompasses effective behaviour management and is supported by suitable resources.
 A suitable framework for the assessment of pupils' performance is in place. - 2.6 The standards relating to the quality of education [paragraphs 1-4] are met.